eternnoir/MCRest/README.md

 The MCrest plugin .jar file will store in **./build/libs/MCREST-all-*.jar**

 ## How to Use
-Start Server, you will see some information.
+Start Server, you will see some log messages.

 ```
 [11:10:14 INFO]: [McREST] Enabling McREST v0.1